iamkhush/iamkhush.github.io/content/posts/postgres-understanding-the-wire-protocol.md

     - Backend creates an unnamed prepared statement, portal and executes it.
     - It then responds with one or more response messages, finally ending the response with `ReadyForQuery` Message.
     - Interestingly, if the query contains multiple SQL statements ( seperated with a `;`), a `CommandComplete` is sent after each statement is executed.
 However `ReadyForQuery` is only issued after all queries are completed.
 If there is any error raised in any one of them, all the statements are rolled back, first `ErrorResponse` is responded followed by a `ReadyForQuery`
-    - Also. there is no need for client to wait for `ReadyForQuery` and can send further queries if it wants.
+    - Also,  there is no need for client to wait for `ReadyForQuery` and can send further queries if it wants.
   - An **Extended Query Protocol** does the 3 steps as seperate statements.
     - For response of *Parse* step, `ParseComplete` response is sent.
     - For response of *Bind* step, `BindComplete` response is sent.